 • Press Network.

-Nest thermostats are powered indirectly through HVAC system, but also have a rechargeable lithium-ion battery for backup in situations where the power cuts out.
-According to Google, Nest's manufacturer, a Nest Thermostat battery should last several months.
+Nest thermostats receive power from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, the maker of Nest, a Nest Thermostat battery last an average of several months.
 It can be recharged using a USB charger that comes with the Nest.

-If you won't be home for a while, consider setting your Nest Thermostat to Off mode, though Eco mode is another solid choice.
-The Off mode option deactivates your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting particularly hot or cold.
+If you plan on being away for a couple weeks, consider setting your Nest Thermostat to Off mode, though Eco mode is another solid choice.
+Using Off mode will turn off all of your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting especially hot or cold.

 To find Off mode on the thermostat: